hulksunil/Shoe_Store/README.md

 with node.js so I gave it a shot.
 I ended up doing a lot of research about node.js.

 EDIT: I believe I could've just used an apache server

+I ended up using bootstrap so that I could use their carousel functionality.
+It does require JQuery but I didn't really use it.